samboy/ChessMeridaFairy/README.md

 * `CHESSMERI.DOC` The original document for using Chess Merida
 * `COPYING.md` A note that the font is “freeware”
 * `Chess-start.doc` A document with the standard Chess starting position.
+* `Chess-start.rtf` A document with the standard Chess starting position.
 * `ChessMeridaFairy.ttf` The font to install
 * `Embassy-Chess-start.doc` The Embassy Chess starting position
+* `Embassy-Chess-start.rtf` The Embassy Chess starting position
 * `LEEME__D.TXT` The original Spanish language README
 * `MERIFONT.TTF` The original Chess Merida font
 * `Modern-Carrera-start.doc` The Modern Carrera starting position
+* `Modern-Carrera-start.rtf` The Modern Carrera starting position
 * `README.md` This README file
 * `README_D.TXT` The original English language README